 testicle is missed, it will be retained in the belly cavity,

 Castration by banding causes some pain to the lamb, but the pain is generally short-lived.
 Lambs should be castrated at a young age, preferably between 1 and 7 days of age.
+Earlier castration may interfere with bonding and colostrum intake.
 As with tail docking, pain can be reduced

 if a clamp is applied immediately before or after application